healthonnet/hash-based-index-splitter/README.md

 Generate shards from document IDs
 =========

-For reference, you can figure out the right shard for a document using valid md5 hashes of the UTF8 string id using your favorite language like this:
+For reference, here's how you can generate valid shard numbers in different languages:

 Java:
 ```java